J-E-Foster/Java-Project-Manager/README.md

 [![](https://img.shields.io/badge/Version-3-blue)](https://github.com/JOHN-HENRY-FOSTER/Java-ProjectManager-Capstone)  [![](https://img.shields.io/badge/License-GPLv3-brightgreen.svg)](https://www.gnu.org/licenses/gpl-3.0)  [![](https://img.shields.io/badge/Code%20of%20Conduct-Contributor%20Covenant-yellow.svg?style=flat-square)](http://contributor-covenant.org/version/1/4/)

-This project is a project-management database application designed for a small engineering firm to keep track of their projects and the people involved in them.
+This project is a project-management database application, designed for a small engineering firm to keep track of their projects and the people involved in them.
 It aims to provide a more effective way of securely storing, accessing, and changing vital project and personal information, and could be adapted for any organization with similar needs.

 ## How does it work?